Last Modified: 16 Sep 2013

 The third day, we will cross the Ikoma Wildlife Area, home to many animals and, being allocated in the heart of the national park, we will get a stunning view on the prolific land.
 We will explore this area today on a safari vehicle through the national park.

-- Ikoma night game drive (Optional), Serengeti National Park - USD10.00
+- Ikoma night game drive (Optional) - USD10

 Kongoni Mobile Tented Camp (2 nts), Lobo Wildlife Lodge (1 nt)